Tanni, a Adoptable mixed breed in Milton, DE image 1/6

 Housebroken: Yes

-Crate trained: Yes, it's not her favorite place and will try to dodge you when she knows it's time to go in (unless you have a dental chew) but she's usually fine once she's in.
+Crate trained: Yes, it's not her favorite place and will try to dodge you when she knows it's time to go in (unless you have a dental chew).
+She is usually okay once she's on but may bark if it's not the normal downtime in her schedule, and her bark is LOUD.

 Good in the car: yes, absolutely loves car rides.
 She needs to be tethered in the back or she'll try to ride up front with you.